How To Mount A Vise? [A Pro Guide To Do It Yourself]

 Tighten The Bolts

-At the final step, you have to use the socket wrench and standard wrench.
-With a socket wrench, you can tighten the bolt in the right place.
+In the final step, you must use the socket and standard wrench.
+You can tighten the bolt in the right place with a socket wrench.
 And use a standard wrench to fix the nut.
 It will ensure the stability of the vise.
 The vise will perform well if you assemble it appropriately.
 Again, check the bolt and nut further before use.

 Final Words